Graduate Student Workshop in Digital Humanities Pedagogy

-The workshop will meet from 12:30 to 2:00 pm on these Tuesdays; participants are expected to attend every meeting.
+The workshop will meet from 12:30 to 2:00 pm on these Tuesdays:

-Fall Quarter 2017
+Fall Quarter 2018

-Winter Quarter 2018
+Winter Quarter 2019

-Developing assignment structures; this quarter will include sessions with faculty members who have used digital tools in their classes.
+Developing assignment structures.
+This quarter will include sessions with faculty members who have used digital tools in their classes.

-Spring Quarter 2018
+Spring Quarter 2019

-Developing full syllabi and integration of the tools and practices from previous quarters; will include workshopping and critique.
+Developing full syllabi and integration of the tools and practices from previous quarters.
+Will include workshopping and critique.